artashsar045-lang/artashsar045-lang/README.md

 # 💫 About Me:
-I am an DevOps Engineer with 1 year experience in Linux, Docker, Kubernetes, cloud infrastructure, and full-stack web development.
+I am an DevOps Engineer with experience in Linux, Docker, Kubernetes, cloud infrastructure, and full-stack web development.
 I have hands-on experience deploying and maintaining production applications on DigitalOcean using Docker, Nginx, PostgreSQL, and Ubuntu.